ScanNet/cvpr2022workshop/_pages/home.md

   <div class="col-md-12">
     <a href="https://francisengelmann.github.io/"><img class="people-pic" style="float:left;margin-right:50px;" src="{{ "/static/img/people/francis_engelmann.png" | prepend:site.baseurl }}"></a>
     <p>
-      <b><a href="https://francisengelmann.github.io/">Francis Engelmann</a></b> is a postdoctoral fellow at the AI Center of ETH Zurich working with Prof. Dr. Siyu Tang and Prof. Dr. Otmar Hilliges.
-Previously, he completed his Ph.D. in Computer Vision, Machine Learning and 3D Scene Understanding in the Computer Vision Group of Prof. Dr. Bastian Leibe at RWTH Aachen University.
-His research focuses on 3D scene understanding, human-scene interaction and synthesis.
+      <b><a href="https://francisengelmann.github.io/">Francis Engelmann</a></b> is a post-doctoral research fellow at the ETH AI Center, at the department of Computer Science.
+His research lies at the intersection of computer vision and deep learning with a special focus on large-scale 3D scene understanding, including semantic instance segmentation, object detection and reconstruction.
+Before joining ETH Zurich, he received his Ph.D. from RWTH Aachen University and spent some time at Google Munich and Zurich, as well as Apple in California.
     </p>
   </div>
 </div><br>